dlangk/langkilde/posts/2024-09-16-understanding-need-risk-excitement.md

 preference.
 Action always comes with two costs: time and capital.
 The more radical the solution, the more time and capital it usually takes, and the more likely you are to fail.

-There are times when companies will choose to spend 80%+ of their resources on incremental innovation.
+**Allocate based on risk-adjusted reward.** There are times when companies will choose to spend 80%+ of their resources on incremental innovation.
 Perhaps their market position is exposed to a lot of competition, and they need to secure what they have.
 Others may have a very strong position in their core market, and can afford to take more risk.
 Such companies may spend only 20% of their resources on core products, and 80% on new, disruptive products.
 Some may be facing extinction, and choose to bet everything on a new, hail mary idea.
 Some have just started and have nothing to lose.
 Ultimately, the choice between risk and reward is a deeply personal one.
 Companies will be reflections of their founders and shareholders.
 Some prefer to play it safe, compounding for decades through incremental innovation.
 Others are bored easily and regularly bet everything.
 I think it's important to think about success on a risk-adjusted basis.
 I've started to think about "risk-adjusted emotions".
 If I make a bold bet and fail, I'm less sad than if a sure bet goes sour.
 Personally, I think most people would benefit from taking more risk, but that's just me.

 **Don't go about things in the wrong order.** Don't start with a cool technology, or a cool solution.
 Always start with a deep, powerful need.
 I've started thinking in terms of virality: how likely is it that someone with this need will